michaeljvdh/WledGetPixy/README.md

-If you have any questions, send them to me at wledgetpixy@outlook.com - but please, do your homework :)
+If you have any questions, https://www.reddit.com/r/GetPixy/ apply, we will accept you and address your concerns there for others to learn.

 ## Advanced Guide & Details